Zhaoyin0910/MetBench/README.md

 # MetBench-- A Numerical Expression Metamorphic Relations Benchmark Dataset

 ## 1. System Introduction:
-The storage management system for numerical expression-based metamorphic relations is a comprehensive tool that integrates metamorphic relation management, automated execution and visualization, and intelligent recommendation of metamorphic relations.
+The storage management system for numerical expression metamorphic relations is a comprehensive tool that integrates metamorphic relation management, automated execution and visualization, and intelligent recommendation of metamorphic relations.

 ## 2. Function Introduction:
 There are three main functional modules, which are metamorphic relation management, automated execution and visualization, and intelligent recommendation of metamorphic relations.
 Users can query, add, delete, and modify MR (metamorphic relation) operations, as well as add, delete, and modify application programs and domain information, making it convenient for users to manage.
 Additionally, the system has the ability to automate the execution of MT (metamorphic testing) and visualize output data, and utilizes a deep learning model for detecting code similarity to provide intelligent recommendations of metamorphic relations.